<<<HOME

 • Bring a gas can with gas to store in your truck, for some spare!

-• Mount a rollchart holder on left side of your handlebars.
+• Mount a rollchart holder on left side of your handlebars and bring Scotch tape!.

 • Post your rider number on the front of your bike.
 Confirm number by clicking on "List Of Entries Thus Far" at top of this page.
 If you didn't pre-enter, your number will be assigned at event.